 If you are already working in healthcare and want to enhance your career opportunities, Fortis College Houston South campus is now enrolling for an associate degree program in Healthcare Management.
 This bridge program is designed for recent graduates of a medical or healthcare program and will prepare students for a variety of jobs in healthcare management, including Home Health Services, Clinic Operations, Medical Office Management, and more.

-Call today to speak with an Admissions Representative and learn more about which career education option may be right for you!
+Call today to speak with an Admissions Advisor and learn more about which career education option may be right for you!

 In our skilled trade programs, you will learn the knowledge and hands-on skills that will allow you to make a difference doing something you love to do.
 Our comprehensive skilled trades program curriculum combines traditional classroom instruction with situational and practical learning experiences to prepare students for an entry-level position.

 As today’s heating, ventilation, air conditioning, and refrigeration systems become more complex, trained HVAC technicians are critical to maintaining healthy, comfortable environments in residential, commercial, and industrial buildings.

 Many of today’s exciting job opportunities have now shifted into trades - where working with your hands and discovering practical solutions, is far more exciting than sitting behind a desk all day.
 Nationally, welding job prospects should be good for welders trained in the latest technologies, according to the Bureau of Labor Statistics.